 Some of these actions will be physical (e.g. exercising and eating healthy food).
 Some of it will be emotional (e.g. allowing yourself to cry).

 Your grief might be heavy and might leave you feeling less eager to do much of anything, but sometimes you just need to keep moving – you could still feel sad and do the things you know you need to do.

-Review your values and make commitment to take actions on them.
+Review your values and make a commitment to take action on them.
 For example, you can make a commitment to “meditate for 20 minutes a day, regardless of how I feel.”

 It’s important to make sure that your goals are realistic.

 Practical Exercise: Take Committed Action